UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 * Length
 * Iteration

-I'll get into all of those as we go along.
+We will get into all of those as we go along.

 Sequence Types
 --------------